MicrosoftDocs/security/operations/incident-response-playbook-app-consent.md

     Get-AzureADPSPermissions.ps1 | Export-csv c:\temp\consentgrants\Permissions.csv -NoTypeInformation
     ```

-4. Once the script completes, it is recommended to disconnect the Azure AD session with this command.
+4. Once the script completes, it is recommended to disconnect the Microsoft Entra session with this command.

     ```powershell
      Disconnect-AzureAD